0xcert/framework/docs/certification/schemas/86-base-asset-schema.md

       "type": "string"
     },
     "image": {
-      "description": "A public property that can be a valid URI pointing to a resource with mime type image/* representing the asset to which this digital assets represents.
-Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive.", "type": "string"
+      "description": "A public property that can be a valid URI pointing to a resource with mime type image/* representing the digital asset.
+Consider making any images at a width between 320 and 1080 pixels and an aspect ratio between 1.91:1 and 4:5 inclusive.", "type": "string"
     },
     "name": {